yonktheskill/ip/docs/README.md

 # Evan User Guide

-Evan is a **personal task management chatbot** that helps you keep track of your to-dos, deadlines, and events through a simple command-line interface.
+Evan is a **personal task management chatbot** that helps you keep track of your todos, deadlines, and events through a simple command-line interface.
 With Evan, you can easily add, manage, and search through your tasks!

 ![Evan Screenshot](Ui.png)